 Smoking

+Smoking is prohibited in any building owned by the Commonwealth and managed by the FMA.

 No Person shall smoke within twenty-five (25) feet of any public entrance to a building or in any structure or place where smoking is prohibited.

 Smoking may be forbidden by the FMA or its authorized agent in any part of the Property by the posting of signage informing the public of the restriction.

 Sports and Games; Where Permitted